bisgardo/M-O/README.md

 In `.bashrc` and/or `.bash_profile`:

     MO_PATH=/path/to/M-O
-    source "$MO_PATH/M-O.sh"
-    source "$MO_PATH/extensions/action-helpers.sh" # Optional; see below.
-    source "$MO_PATH/extensions/default-action.sh" # Optional; see below.
+	source "$MO_PATH/M-O.sh"                 # base module M-O
-    source "$MO_PATH/register.bash"
+    source "$MO_PATH/register.bash"          # register M-O in bash shell

+	source "$MO_PATH/handler/enter-leave.sh" # use default event handler (optional; see below) source "$MO_PATH/action/load-file.sh"    # enable loading actions from config file (optional; see below) source "$MO_PATH/action/load-default.sh" # enable default actions (optional; see below) source "$MO_PATH/action/common.sh"       # common actions (optional; see below)

 ### Zsh

-In e.g. `.zshrc`:

-    MO_PATH=/path/to/M-O
-    source "$MO_PATH/M-O.sh"
-    source "$MO_PATH/extensions/action-helpers.sh" # Optional; see below.
-    source "$MO_PATH/extensions/default-action.sh" # Optional; see below.
-    source "$MO_PATH/register.zsh"
+Note that zsh support currently isn't properly tested.

+In `.zshrc`: Same as for Bash above, except that `register.zsh"` should be used instead of `register.bash`.

+## Components

+* Base: The event emitter registered into the shell.
+Defined in `M-O.sh` and can be extended or replaced by setting `MO_PROMPT_COMMAND`.
+* Event handler: Defined in `handler/enter-leave.sh` and can be extended or replaced by setting `MO_HANDLER`.
+* Actions: Defined in `action/{common,load-default,load-file}.sh` and by the user.

+### Exposed API:

+* Base:
+  - Printing and utility functions: `MO_echo`, `MO_errcho`, `MO_debucho`.
+  - State variables: `dir` and `event` (containing current directory and `enter` or `leave`, respectively).
+* Event handler: `MO_override_var`, `MO_action_extend`, `MO_action_inject` for defining handler-independent actions.
+  [TODO Descibe.]
+* Actions: Nothing internally, but a common usage for actions is to set some state to configure external tools.

+The (currently only) event handler (`handler/enter-leave.sh`) implements the API by exposing the "return" variables `on_enter` and `on_leave` which the functions above manipulate.
+While manual actions can be implemented by doing the same, this is not a stable API and therefore not recommended.

 ## Entering and leaving

-A directory is "entered" when the working directory is changed from somewhere outside of its subtree to somewhere inside of it.
+A directory is "entered" when the working directory is changing from somewhere outside of its subtree to somewhere inside of it.
-The directory is "left" when the working directory is changed back to the outside of its subtree.
+The directory is "left" when the working directory is changing back to somewhere outside of its subtree.

 This means that when the current working directory changes, M-O will execute actions corresponding to the following events: